nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <a name="show-timetable"></a>
 ### Show timetable feature (Tan Yu Shing)
 Users can see the timetable they have created in the App using the **show** command.
-They can see complete timetable from monday to sunday, the timetable of a specified day of the week or the timetable today.
+They can see the complete timetable from monday to sunday, the timetable of a specified day of the week or the timetable today.
 The commands for these are **show**, **show {DAY}** eg. **show mon**, **show tue** and **show today**. <br></br>

 In this section, I will refer to *input command* and *input parameter*. <br></br>